Berry curvature induced anisotropic magnetotransport in a quadratic triple-component fermionic system: Theoretical formulation

 Substituting Eqs. (\ref{EOM1}) and (\ref{EOM2}) in Eq. (\ref{BTE}), we obtained the following expression of non-equilibrium distribution function defined upto linear order in $\mathbf{E}$ and ${\nabla}{T}$ as

 The second term in the above expression denotes the deviation from equilibrium.
-The term $({\mathbf{v}}_{\mathbf{k}}^{m}\cdot \mathbf{\Gamma}^{m})$ represents the Lorentz force contribution\cite{sasaki,jacobini}.
+The term $({\mathbf{v}}_{\mathbf{k}}^{m}\cdot \mathbf{\Gamma}^{m})$ represents the Lorentz force contribution whose analytical expressions are given in the Appendix \ref{A}\cite{PHE1,PTHE3}.
 Since the prime focus of this paper is to study the effect of Berry curvature in transport coefficients, we have not considered the Lorentz force contribution to the conductivity.
 The linear response equations for the charge current ($\mathbf{j}^{e}$) and thermal current ($\mathbf{j}^{q}$) to the external fields can be written as\cite{ashcroft}

 and

 where $a$ and $b$ are the spatial indices running over $x$, $y$ and $z$.
 The set of $L$ represents the transport coefficients, for instance, $L^{11}$ and $L^{22}$ are the electrical and thermal conductivities respectively.
 The thermopower is defined as $S={L^{12}}/{L^{11}}$.
 The Onsager's relation relates the $L^{12}$ and $L^{21}$ as $L^{21}=TL^{12}$.